lsyaseen/KTAB/examples/README.md

 - Main development site is the King Abdullah Center for Petroleum Studies and Research, [KAPSARC](http://www.kapsarc.org)

 The "examples" directory holds examples of how to build models outside the main library structure, as one would do for a custom model.
-To build the examples, the entire "examples" directory would be copied parallel to the KTAB directory, as in the following screenshot.
+Note that the entire "examples" directory is parallel to the KTAB directory, as in the following screenshot.

 ![Recommended 'examples' location](images/working-location.png)